vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

 #### GitLab.com pipeline run_img_from_aws job - create and run container from AWS ECR image

-This job downloads image from AWS ECR runs container and gets it logs
+This job downloads an image from AWS ECR runs a container and gets it logs

 ```
 run_img_from_aws: